rocketinventor/youtube-article-view/README.md

 - Copy the code below
 - Bookmark this page
 - Delete the url and paste the copied code
-- Change the title and give it a title
+- Change the title to "read video in article view" or something of that sort

 - On desktop, you can just select the code and drag it to the bookmarks bar